atrsoftgmbh/atrshmlog/doc/test.markdown

 but then - can you trust the testprogram if you don't trust the compiler anyway ?!??!)

-So you can test ervery one function that its worth here.
+So you can test every one function that its worth here.

 See tests/t_*.c for the files.